telerik/xaml-docs/controls/radchartview/features/rendering.md

 	</telerik:RadCartesianChart.Series>
 {{endregion}}

-By defaut, the anti-aliasing feature of the Skia rendering is enbaled.
-To disable this, set the `IsAntialias` property of the `SkiaRenderOptions` to `false`.
+The Skia rendering supports anti-aliasing feature which is enabled by default.
+If you need to disable this, you can set the set the `IsAntialias` property of the `SkiaRenderOptions` to `false`.

 ## Direct 2D Rendering